konung/Parcelify/README.md

 #### Can I use this app if I don't have 3rd Party Shipping Carrier API?

 No. And it's not because I don't want you to, this is a restriction imposed by Shopify.
 I'm sorry, but there's absolutely **nothing** I can do.

+#### When a cart contains both item A and item B, two rates show up, but I want them to be combined!

+This is because you used filters, whereas what you really want is to use "Additional charge per item".
+Filters are for availability, additional charges are for the price.
+So if you want a different price for item A and item B, you don't need to different rates.
+Simply create one rate, then add an additional charge for item A, and another one for item B. This way, only one rate will show up, and all charges will be added up.

 #### Can Parcelify blocks certain rates coming in from USPS or Fedex?